dgowell/dbay/README.md

-# dbay# dbay - the world's first completely decentralised exchange for stuff.
+# dbay - the world's first completely decentralised exchange for stuff.

 ## Using the App